Best Alternatives to Microsoft Baseline Security Analyzer (MBSA)

 Cons:

-• More focused on vulnerability discovery – not the best option for users looking strictly for patch management
+• Focus on Vulnerability Discovery: While Nexpose excels in vulnerability discovery and assessment, it may not be the best option for users looking specifically for patch management functionalities or comprehensive security solutions beyond vulnerability scanning.

 Making your tools work